codeforcalifornia/getdata-005-proj/README.md

 of columns using string pattern matching, added the subject and activity columns without hard-coding the column number, and done a lot of cleanup.
 But, due to time pressures, this is what I have instead.

+Heavy use of the dataset from the following publication is used in this assignment:
+[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012